 As most seaside towns in Greece Patras has a long, relaxing waterfront and a beach perfect for strolling around and enjoying a drink with the sea view.
 Every February Patras is hosting its famous carnival, with a large costume parade and many great events.
 In the region of Patras, you will find several nice beach resorts, in a central location for road trips to Olympia, Delphi, Nafpaktos, and Mesolongi.
 Patras is also famous for its lively nightlife, its restaurants and the seaside cafés.

-Patras is Greece’s third largest urban area and the regional capital of West Greece, located in northern Peloponnese, 215 kilometers west of Athens.
+Patras is in northern Peloponnese, 215 km west of Athens.
 The city is built at the foothills of Mount Panachaikon, overlooking the Gulf of Patras.

 Every year, in February, the city hosts one of Europe’s largest and most colourful carnivals; notable features of the Patras Carnival include its mammoth-sized satirical floats and extravagant balls and parades, enjoyed by hundreds of thousands of visitors in a pleasant Mediterranean climate, with relatively cool yet humid summers and rather mild winters.
 Patras is also famous for supporting an indigenous cultural scene active mainly in the performing arts and modern urban literature; it was European Capital of Culture 2006.

 - Roman Odeon, the most significant ancient monument, is situated in the upper town, and was built around 160 A.D., during the reign of either Antoninus Pius or Marcus Aurelius.
 It has been restored and partially reconstructed and it is used as an open-air theatre for performances and concerts during summer months.